Susan Kohner: Personal life

 In 1964, Kohner married John Weitz, a German-born novelist and fashion designer.
 She retired from acting to devote time to her family.
-The couple had two sons together, Chris and Paul Weitz, who both became film directors and producers in Hollywood, together producing films such as American Pie (1999) and About a Boy (2002).
+The couple had two sons together, Chris and Paul Weitz, who both became film directors and producers in Hollywood.
+Together they produced films such as American Pie (1999) and About a Boy (2002).
 Chris Weitz is also known for directing New Moon (2009), part of The Twilight Saga.

 On April 23, 2010, a new print of Imitation of Life (1959) was screened at the TCM Film Festival in Los Angeles, California, to which Kohner and co-star Juanita Moore were invited.
 After the screening, the two women appeared on stage for a question-and-answer session hosted by TCM's Robert Osborne.
 Kohner and Moore received standing ovations.